The island of Oleron

 Mile upon mile of sandy beach, some good for surfing, horse riding and boat trips from Boyardville out past the famous fort and to the island of Aix (where Napoleon was imprisoned by the English) make this an ideal day out.
 The village of La Cotiniere is worth a visit.
 Go to the beaches on the Atlantic side because the tidal estuary means that the mainland side can be muddy.
 The Sunday morning market at le Chateau d’Oleron is one of the best around but to be avoided in August.
 Infact, avoid Sundays on the island in August.

-Want a holiday in this area?
+looking for a holiday in this area?
 Go to www.seasidefrance.com or e-mail [email protected]